campworkcoeman/campworkcoeman.org/boy-scouts/special-programs/index.md

 Your troop can arrange for a tubing trip down the Farmington River through Satan's Kingdom---a great way to spend a hot summer afternoon!
-Reservations must be made in advance at your Tuesday planning meeting.
+Reservations must be made in advance at the pre-camp planning meeting.
 Transportation to and from the river is up to the troop.
 An additional fee and a completed parental permission form is required for all youth participants.
 As this is considered an individual troop activity, a Tour Permit must be submitted; this can be done at the Camp Office.
 Please visit the
 [Farmington River Tubing website](http://www.farmingtonrivertubing.com/) for more information.
-A link to the parental waiver is located at the bottom of the page.
+A link to the parental waiver is located at the top of the page.